prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - What do I do if my card is not working?
 - What should I do if my physical card isn't working?
 - The card that I have isn't working.
 This is the physical card.
+## intent: card_payment_fee_charged
-## intent: card_payment_fee_charged- There was a fee charged when I paid with my card.
+- There was a fee charged when I paid with my card.
 - I received a fee I should not have.
 - Why am I being a charged for using my card?
 - Tell me why there is a fee for a card payment.